AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 <img src="tiles_04.png" height=300>

-We have your topic branch up on Github with your fork.
+We have your topic branch up on your GitHub fork.
 Now we want to merge your changes into `AllenInstitute/master`.
 We ask for this via a "Pull Request":

 1. Open Github to http://github.com/user_name/SWDB_2018
 2. Github will notice your new branch.
 Click "Compare and Pull Request".

+Pull requests are great.
+We are working on a shared repository, so we really want to make sure that your changes are ready to integrate before pulling the trigger.
+Pull requests give everyone a mechanism to review and propose new changes before updating the `master` branch.

 #### Loop Step 5: Bring your own change back down to local/master

 <img src="tiles_05.png" height=300>

-Once your request has been approved, just bring your changes back down to `local/master` and we're done.
+Once your request has been approved, `AllenInstitute/master` is now has your cahnges in it.
+Just bring your changes back down to `local/master` and we're done.

 1. Check out `local/master` by double clicking on it.
 2. Right-click the `AllenInstitute` remote and click "Fetch AllenInstitute".
 This just checks Github for changes.
 3. Right-click the `AllenInstitue/master` branch and choose "Fast-forward changes from AllenInstitute/master".

-You can now update the Github's copy of your fork's master branch by clicking "Push".
+If you want to update your GitHub fork's master branch, just click "Push".